nginxinc/nginx-azure-workshops/labs/lab12/readme.md

 ![N4A](media/nginx-azure-icon.png)  ![NLK](media/nlk-icon.png)

 Now that the NLK Controller is running, you need a matching Upstream Server block configuration in your N4A instance, that will forward traffic to your Cluster.
-In this example, you will great a new upstream config named `aks1-nlk-upstreams.conf`.  *Notice - this upstream block will NOT contain any server IP:PORT directives*, because the NLK Controller will be dynamically adding them for you, using the NginxPlus API.
+In this example, you will create a new upstream config named `aks1-nlk-upstreams.conf`.  *Notice - this upstream block will NOT contain any server IP:PORT directives*, because the NLK Controller will be dynamically adding them for you, using the NginxPlus API.

 1. Ensure you are in the `labs/lab12` folder for these exercises.